 On the basis of these considerations the ST Foundation has decided to launch the DU Program in the country, officially in 2015, after having signed a first agreement with VIS and a local Salesian school in Port au Prince where the DU Lab has been located.

-The activity is replying to that need of infrastructures, competences and access to good quality education that are lacking in the area.
+The activity is responding to that need of infrastructures, competences and access to good quality education that are lacking in the area.
 After a first year of fine-tuning with the partners, in 2017 the project continued well with mutual satisfaction of all the stakeholders involved.
-In the first semester on 2018 the activities are increasingly progressing and as of June 2018 the Foundation trained over 500 students.
+In 2018 the activities are increasingly progressing and as of September the Foundation trained over 800 students.